-- General Counsel Montgomery commented that ALRB has issued some worker visas in the past.
+- General Counsel Montgomery commented that she had signed certifications in connection with some visa applications in the past.
 The GC would like to explore offline the suggestion made by Cynthia Rice (CRLA) about issuing visas, in cases where a qualifying violation has been committed against H-2A farmworkers. - Board Chair Hassid asked: How do potential H-2A employers recruit workers from within the U.S.?
 Jeanne Malitz (Malitzlaw) responded: - EDD posts job orders to a web site (seasonaljobs.dol.gov). - Employers define their own job requirements, such as whether agricultural experience needs to be crop-specific. - Employers look at whether they can rehire farmworkers or contracted farm labor used in previous seasons. - U.S. workers can apply online or by phone.
 Applicants are not required to physically show up in an office.

-• Board Chair Hassid asked: As an example, can an employer decline hiring last year's strawberry harvesters, if they need to harvest raspberries this year?
+Board Chair Hassid asked: As an example, can an employer decline hiring last year's strawberry harvesters, if they need to harvest raspberries this year?